People

 Project: Investigating the genetic basis of the anti-inflammatory bioactivity of Calendula officinalis (pot marigold) floral extracts

 Before starting my PhD, I finished my BSc at Russian Technological University and my MSc at the University of Edinburgh.
-My work was focused on a clinical application of gas-chromatography mass-spectrometry for the quantitative determination of chemical substances in complex matrices, and on the development of synthetic receptors for the detection of mammalian cell interactions, respectively.
-Now, as a PhD student, I am investigating the biosynthetic pathways of plant metabolites with therapeutic properties.
-Besides science, I enjoy sports (table tennis / tennis / badminton / kayaking / orienteering) and art.
+My work focused on clinical applications of gas-chromatography mass-spectrometry for the quantitative determination of chemical substances in complex matrices, and on the development of synthetic receptors for the detection of mammalian cell interactions, respectively.
+As a PhD student, I am investigating the biosynthetic pathways of plant metabolites with therapeutic properties.
+I enjoy sports (table tennis / tennis / badminton / kayaking / orienteering) and art.

 Zhengao Di